Elesh-Norn/kaleidoscope/README.md

 # Kaleidoscope

 This is a little experimentation made in Godot.
+This was made following this amazing tutorial by [Kichimisu](https://youtu.be/f4s1h2YETNY) and made it interactive with Godot.

 ![kaleidoscope image](./kaleidoscope.jpg)
 It is currently deployed on Itch.io [here](https://emberger.itch.io/kaleidoscope) where you can play in your browser.